Bruce Willis’ Daughter Tallulah Does Bizarre Bikini Dance To Reveal Suicidal Thoughts On Instagram

 When it comes to bikini updates on Instagram, Tallulah definitely knows how to rake in the engagement.
 That said, the response isn’t always positive: Tallulah rocking a bikini with her dad Bruce earlier this year had fans somewhat creeped-out by the provocative pose struck by the actor’s daughter.

 Tallulah has opened up about her mental health in the past.
-Back in 2015, the star was profiled by Teen Vogue, with words that suggested she’d been through a lot.
+Back in 2015, the star was profiled by Teen Vogue, and the interview suggested she’d been through a lot.

 “I recall very specifically: I was in a New York hotel room when I was 13 (before social media was such a huge thing), looking at a photo of myself online.
 I broke down in tears as I started to read the comments.
 I thought, I am a hideous, disgusting-looking person.
 I might be nice and I might be kind, but I’m a really unattractive human being.
 In that moment, a switch flipped.
 It wasn’t about the anonymous cyberbullies—I became my own worst critic,” Tallulah said.

-It looks like things have gotten better for Tallulah now.
-The star’s career is on the up, and it looks like her demons aren’t quite as intrusive as they used to be.
+Tallulah seems to be better now.
+The star’s career is on the rise, and her demons do not appear to be quite as intrusive as they used to be.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.